bellola/tta/README.md

 - When the guess is incorrect turn the correct answer green (right now only the incorrect answer turns red).
 - Add a landing page component with an illustration and a start button
 - Add subtle sounds to give extra feedback to the user after an option is chosen.
+- Add tests and make them more robust.